sindresorhus/got/documentation/2-options.md

 Decompress the response automatically.
 This will set the `accept-encoding` header to `gzip, deflate, br` (and `zstd` on Node.js >= 22.15.0).

-If disabled, a compressed response is returned as a `Buffer`.
+If disabled, a compressed response is returned as a `Uint8Array`.
 This may be useful if you want to handle decompression yourself.

 > [!NOTE]
 > Zstandard (`zstd`) compression support is available on Node.js >= 22.15.0 and will be automatically enabled when available.